Maintenance Agreement Contract: Everything You Need to Know

 To make the contract worth the cost to the customers, the contract rate will typically be slightly less than if they were to schedule two individual maintenance visits.
 Many customers like having the contract so they don't have to worry about keeping up with their HVAC system and can enjoy the benefits of special service during the busy season.

 If you need help with a maintenance agreement contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.